 Blizzard Entertainment this week released

-to Diablo II to bring it to version 1.09.
+a patch to Diablo II to bring it to version 1.09.
 Several bugs were fixed; the Standard blocking method has returned to the old method; damage and attack ratings of monsters in Diablo II Standard have been adjusted; and the global Physical Resistance for monsters has been removed in Hell difficulty in Diablo II Standard.

 MacMAME 0.53a released